immanuelsun/website/README.md

 Readme file for website project.

-## Repository Purpose
+## Purpose

-This is just a readme file
+The purpose of this file is to provide examples on how to use Git and GitHub together.